-Table 35 - Definition of (UINT32) TPMA\STARTUP\CLEAR Bits <OUT>
+Table 37 - Definition of (UINT32) TPMA\STARTUP\CLEAR Bits <OUT>

 Bit Parameter Description 0 phEnable SET (1): The platform hierarchy is enabled and platformAuth or platformPolicy may be used for authorization.
 CLEAR (0): platformAuth and platformPolicy may not be used for authorizations, and objects in the platform hierarchy, including persistent objects, cannot be used.
 NOTE See "TPM2_HierarchyControl" in TPM 2.0 Part 3 for details on changing this attribute.
 1 shEnable SET (1): The Storage hierarchy is enabled and ownerAuth or ownerPolicy may be used for authorization.
 NV indices defined using owner authorization are accessible.
 CLEAR (0): ownerAuth and ownerPolicy may not be used for authorizations, and objects in the Storage hierarchy, persistent objects, and NV indices defined using owner authorization cannot be used.
 NOTE See "TPM2_HierarchyControl" in TPM 2.0 Part 3 for details on changing this attribute.
 2 ehEnable SET (1): The EPS hierarchy is enabled and Endorsement Authorization may be used to authorize commands.
 CLEAR (0): Endorsement Authorization may not be used for authorizations, and objects in the endorsement hierarchy, including persistent objects, cannot be used.
 NOTE See "TPM2_HierarchyControl" in TPM 2.0 Part 3 for details on changing this attribute.
-3 phEnableNV SET (1): NV indices that have TPMA_PLATFORM_CREATE SET may be read or written.
-The platform can create define and undefine indices.
-CLEAR (0): NV indices that have TPMA_PLATFORM_CREATE SET may not be read or written (TPM_RC_HANDLE).
-The platform cannot define (TPM_RC_HIERARCHY) or undefined (TPM_RC_HANDLE) indices.
-NOTE See "TPM2_HierarchyControl" in TPM 2.0 Part 3 for details on changing this attribute.
-NOTE read refers to these commands: TPM2_NV_Read, TPM2_NV_ReadPublic, TPM_NV_Certify, TPM2_PolicyNV write refers to these commands: TPM2_NV_Write, TPM2_NV_Increment, TPM2_NV_Extend, TPM2_NV_SetBits NOTE The TPM must query the index TPMA_PLATFORM_CREATE attribute to determine whether phEnableNV is applicable.
+3 phEnableNV SET (1): NV indices that have TPMA_NV_PLATFORMCREATE SET may be accessed (e.g., read, written, locked, used in a policy).
+The platform can define and undefine indices if phEnable is SET.
+NOTE 1 Access is independent of the state of phEnable.
+CLEAR (0): NV indices that have TPMA_NV_PLATFORMCREATE SET may not be accessed (TPM_RC_HANDLE).
+The platform cannot define (TPM_RC_HIERARCHY) or undefine (TPM_RC_HANDLE) indices.
+NOTE 2 See "TPM2_HierarchyControl" in TPM 2.0 Part 3 for details on changing this attribute.
+NOTE 3 "read" refers to TPM2_NV_Read(), TPM2_NV_ReadPublic(), TPM_NV_Certify(), and TPM2_PolicyNV() "write" refers TPM2_NV_Write(), TPM2_NV_Increment(), TPM2_NV_Extend(), and TPM2_NV_SetBits() NOTE 4 The TPM must query the index TPMA_NV_PLATFORMCREATE attribute to determine whether phEnableNV is applicable.
 Since the TPM will return TPM_RC_HANDLE if the index does not exist, it also returns this error code if the index is disabled.
 Otherwise, the TPM would leak the existence of an index even when disabled.
 30:4 Reserved shall be zero